vlang/sdl/README.md

 `SDL_MAIN_USE_CALLBACKS`.
 You will need to `@[export]` 4 specially named functions and compile the code with `-d sdl_callbacks`.

-The examples in `examples/ports/*` all require the build flags `-d sdl_callbacks` to function as intended without a main function.
+The examples in `examples/ports/*` all require the build flag `-d sdl_callbacks` to function as intended without a main function.

 The examples *outside* the `ports` folder can be run normally.